 Away from the main clusters are iconic nightlife destinations whose reputations allow them to stand alone.
 In the basement of the Central Bus Station is the iconic ‘Block Club’.
 In the far south on Kibbutz Galuyot Street, the ‘Barby Club’ (with concerts most evening by leading Israeli names and many international indie singers).
 The ‘Zappa Club’ is a live music venue in the Ramat Hahayal neighborhood in the north.
 And on Carlebach Street, not far from the center, is the famous ‘Cat and Dog’ club, perhaps the city’s most famous underground bar.

 Tel Aviv’s nightlife scene is intensely competitive and bars are constantly opening and closing, reinventing themselves and trying new concepts.
 Every night there is a diverse line-up of events and finding the perfect one for you can be tricky.
 Check out our Tel Aviv parties listings for upcoming DJ’s, and also worth checking each of the places we suggest for live music in Tel Aviv if you want to hear a concert.

 Experiencing the Tel Aviv Nightlife

-Selecting a bar or club in Tel Aviv is, of course, a personal choice and, like anything, only you know what your favorites are.
-Exploring the hidden bars of the city is a great experience, and whilst it is perfectly possible to do on your own, it is also possible to take a Tel Aviv bar tour which will give you a great introduction to some special venues at a price which is pretty reasonable.
+Selecting a bar or club in Tel Aviv is, of course, a personal choice.
+As with anything, only you know what your favorites are.
+Exploring the hidden bars of the city is a great experience.
+While it is perfectly possible to do on your own, we recommend a Tel Aviv bar tour.
+This will give you a great introduction to some special venues at a price which is pretty reasonable.